 We look forward to the day that we can say goodbye to each and every restriction and get back to the activities and interaction that we love to offer you.
 Until that day we need to know that you support us in keeping everyone at Capernwray as safe and as healthy as possible.

 General Health, Vaccination and testing

 We do not expect anyone to arrive at Capernwray knowing they have an infectious disease!
 Please do all you can to keep our site healthy so that all can enjoy their holiday.
 We do not require you to have had the covid vaccine before you come on holiday, but we will most likely ask you to complete a covid health declaration on arrival.
-We will follow the Government’s guidance on testing once it is published for our sector.
-We think it likely we will (at least) be encouraging you to take an asymptomatic lateral flow test before you come (and receive a negative result) to be confident you are not bringing covid with you.
+We are encouraging you to take an asymptomatic lateral flow test before you arrive (or if that is not possible, on arrival – we will have test kits available for you to use) and receive a negative result to be confident you are not bringing covid with you.
 Find out how to do that here.

 What if a guest has Covid symptoms or tests positive for Covid after they arrive?